rrgupta-ji/BIXBY-HEALTH-APP/readme.md

 The `completed` branch of this repository matches the code along with some added comments and file organization.

-The `master` branch starts with the default lack of UI:
+The `master` branch starts with the default lack of UI.

 ---